vku1/sqlweb/README.md

 - g_DBTableMultipleDropdownsFieldsForInsert -  Is part of g_DBTableDropdownsForInsertUpdate variable.
 Example: `idcolname1,idcolname2`.
 List of these values will be repeated N times while inserting rows - Multiinsert.
 Can be used only on ADD/INSERT operation.

 - g_TableUpdateInsertLayoutVerticalHorizontal - For Operations Update and Insert data layout vertical or horisontal (V/H).
 For tables containing more than 10 columns, may be very useful

+- g_AfterInsertScript - script or query will be executed after each insert operation and on multiple inserts also

+- g_AfterUpdateScript - script or query will be executed after each update operation

 ## Debug